-- 2. Topic: A majority of the eighteen (18) total measures are grouped into six condition topic areas. - 3.
-Category: "Quality of Medical Care" is one aggregated all-clinical category performance score composed of fifteen (15) HEDIS or non-HEDIS performance measures.
-All-Cause Readmissions, Concurrent Use of Opioids and Benzodiazepines, and Successfully Controlling Diabetes are not included in the category composite.
+- 1. Clinical Measures: There are 17 clinical measures reported by IHA.
+Most, but not all, are HEDIS measures. - 2.
+Topic: A majority of the 17 total measures are grouped into six condition topic areas. - 3.
+Category: "Quality of Medical Care" is one aggregated all-clinical category performance score composed of 15 HEDIS or non-HEDIS performance measures.
+All-Cause Readmissions, Avoidance of Antibiotic Treatment for Adults With Acute Bronchitis, and Concurrent Use of Opioids and Benzodiazepines are not included in the category composite.